-I don’t know about your kids, but going back to school can be a love-hate relationship at our house.
+I don’t know about your kids, but going back to school can be a love-hate relationship for us.
 First, it’s the rushing around getting all the things you left until the last minute, then once that’s all done it’s the waiting game.
-Now that we have a tween in our house, the nervous energy sure has stepped up a notch.
+Having a tween in the house, nervous energy can be challenging.
 Once upon a time going back to school was exciting.
-This year it’s quite exhausting.
-The emotional rollercoaster of anxiety was starting to take its toll on all of us.
-However, we’ve started implementing some new strategies which are working really well.
+The emotional rollercoaster of anxiety can take its toll on the whole family.
+However, implementing some new strategies can make a huge difference.

 Being organised

-We’ve found that being organised, letting our kids see that they have everything ready, is a great visual checklist.
-It’s much the same for me to be honest.
-If I know what’s on my list, and that I’ve ticked it off, I feel more in control.
+Being organised, and letting your kids see they have everything ready, is a great visual checklist.
+It’s much the same for parents.
+If we know what’s on our list, and that it’s ticked off, we feel more in control.
 So make a list and include everything from uniforms to stationery, and give them a highlighter.

-I always like to get them up a little earlier as well.
-If they see and feel me rushing around, it’s going to transfer to them.
-Get them to bed earlier, and get them up earlier.
+Getting up a little bit earlier, before them is a great idea.
+If they see and feel you rushing around, that feeling could transfer to them.
 Plan to be at school earlier than normal.
 That way if your timeline blows out you have room to move.

 Morning routines

-Our house is now full of singing, laughter, organisation and responsibility and it all began with music.
+A house can be full of singing, laughter, organisation and responsibility and it all begins with music.
 Now, this isn’t going to work for every household, however, if your morning madness isn’t working then it’s worth a try.

-My daughter creates a few different morning playlists.
-It’s important not to let them choose the songs in the morning.
-It’s got to be used for a happiness injection not something to argue over.
+Get the kids involved and create a few different morning playlists.
+It’s important not to let them choose the songs each morning.
+It’s got to be used for a happiness injection, not something to argue over.
 So it’s music on, TV off.

 Anxiety down, happiness up.